xyproto/icostring/README.md

 ### Quick installation

-If Go 1.17 or later is installed, the latest version of the `icostring` utility can be installed with:
+For Go 1.21, the latest version of the `icostring` utility can be installed with:

     go install github.com/xyproto/icostring/cmd/icostring@latest